haskus/haskus-manual/source/system/programming/graphics/tutorial/linux_display_model.rst

    Some devices support connector hubs.
 Hence the list of connectors may change dynamically.

-The following code lists the graphic cards, their connectors and if a screen is connected to the connector: its modes and its properties.
+The following code lists the graphic cards, their connectors and if a video display is connected to the connector: its modes and its properties.

 .. code:: haskell